Systems and

 Final report

-Aim for four to six printed pages, and assume an informed (but not expert) reader.
-Submit your report as PDF.
+Aim for 1600 to 1800 words (about four pages; do not exceed 2000 words), plus code listings and figures.
+Assume an informed (but not expert) reader.
+Submit your report as PDF, using the provided template.
 The structure is similar to that of a tech report:

 Abstract (1 paragraph)